fromsawa/amend/docs/amend/index.md

         s                   The string.
         tbl                 Table with regex-patterns.
-        exact [optional]    Boolean value indicating if matching must be exact. ???
-FIXME what does this mean ???
+        exact [optional]    If ''true'', the matched part must be identical to the full string.

 *Returns* \